People who saw Roadshows were the Luckiest People...

 New Year's Eve at 8:00 PM and 12 Midnight - All Seats $7.50

-Funny Line: When some controversy erupted from ads depicting a kiss between a nice Jewish girl from Brooklyn and an Islamic native Egyptian...
+Funny Line: Reported in the souvenir book from the film, sounding so perfect that a publicist could have written it - some controversy erupted from photos depicting a kiss between a nice Jewish girl from Brooklyn and an Islamic native Egyptian...

 ...Streisand replied: "You think Cairo was upset?
 You should see the letter I got from my Aunt Rose!"